tsackton/taelgar/Primary Sources/Songs/The Heroes of Uzgukhar.md

 ---
+headerVersion: 2023.11.25
 tags: [source]
 ---
+# The Heroes of Uzgukhar

 A praise song sung by the [[People of the Rainbow]] about the [[Battle for Uzgukhar]], particularly sung to celebrate the victory of the [[Dunmar Fellowship]] over [[Grash]].

 ![[heroes-of-uzgukhar.mp3]]
+## Lyrics

 [Verse 1]
 Sunrise siege at Uzgukhar, the battle fiercely roars,